anbox-cloud/discourse-docs/howto/install-appliance/azure.md

 Perform the following steps to finish the appliance installation on the virtual machine.
 If you are not already familiar with how to perform these steps, see the [tutorial on installing the appliance](https://discourse.ubuntu.com/t/22681) for detailed instructions.

 1. Install the Anbox Cloud Appliance on the virtual machine.
+  [note type="information" status="Note"]Remember to attach the virtual machine to your Ubuntu Pro subscription, while installing the appliance. [/note]
 1. Initialise the appliance.
 1. Register your Ubuntu SSO account with the appliance dashboard.